ory/meta/templates/repository/common/CONTRIBUTING.md

   you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or a member of the Ory $PROJECT core team immediately.
-- Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.
+- Likewise, any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.

 We welcome discussion about creating a welcoming, safe, and productive